CloudBackend-AB/CloudBackendSDK/README.md

 Main update for this release is join functionality on queries. ex: query(filter, delegate)->join(ContainerToQuery, key1, key2, filter, ContainerForResults)
 For more details check the header file for QueryChain class or online on cloudbackend.com.

-Search has been added as a function of object search on whole account, ex search(string tag, containerId, delegate) will search the container structure (full container tree) for objects with the key and/or key:value. ex: search("artist|year:2006", rootContainerId, delegate) will return all objects that has the key artist and the key year with value 2006.

 Extended group functionality, added member functionality such as kick ban unban and listing of banned members on the group object.

 SDK c++ Version: